-The race for office of the President of the United States is in full heat and with the first debate behind us, people are wondering just who will win.
+The race for office of the President of the United States is in full heat and people are wondering just who will win.
 Allan Lichtman of American University in Washington, D.C. says he knows the answer to that question.

 This is based on a formula the professor came up with that has accurately predicted the last eight presidential election outcomes.
 Based on his formula, Lichtman believes the November 2016 election will go to Donald Trump.

 The prediction system is based on history and works on what Lichtman calls the "13 Keys to The White House."

 The performance of the current administration is taken into account.
 If the party currently in control has 6 or more of the 13 keys going against them, they will lose the election.

 Lichtman says that the current party administration, the Democrat party, has at least 6 keys going against them.

 A few examples of these include the fact that the Republicans currently hold the House and the Senate, the incumbent president is not running, there is a third party candidate running, and Hillary Clinton is not a charismatic candidate like FDR or JFK.